-The list of benefits of being outdoors and engaging in activities outside of the home is long enough to encourage you to get outside!
+For people of all ages, the list of benefits of spending time outdoors and engaging in activities in natural environments should be long enough to encourage you to get outside!

 Benefits Of Being Outside For Seniors

 Researchers at the world renowned research institute, University of East Anglia recently conducted a study involving 140 different studies from 20 countries (which included the UK, US, Spain, France, Germany, Australia and Japan).

 These studies involved 290 million people – so it’s easy to say that this study is based on a large amount of information.